Cathedral Cove - Coromandel

 Shoulder Season!
 Precipitation decreases; but still quite high in September with an average daily temp of 12°C and nights are around 8°C which is pretty chilly for camping.
 October improves with almost 14°C and above at daytime.
 Cathedral Cove gets busier but still bearable.
 November is drier almost like the summer months.
 Temps are pleasant.

 Peak Season!
 These are the driest months of the year and the most popular time for visiting New Zealand.
 Come here either for the sunrise or the sunset.
 Don’t worry about the tides.
 If you like to enjoy this magic place, try to avoid the crowds.
 Cathedral Cove is often overrun during the day.
+An alternative spend the entire day here and experience the beaches and cove during high and low tide - almost alone and busy.
+We did this on our second visit late January 20.
 From December to March the parking fills up soon.
 The reason that there is a second parking area with shuttle transfer offered.
 The mean daily temp is 24°C and above even up to 30°C during the summer.

 Low Season!
 If you come here during winter and the colder months from May to September, you may experience the beach and cove almost alone, but it's too cold for swimming.
 Most precipitation in winter with its peak in June.
 This is also the coldest month but still pleasant day temps.
 The winter temperature can be 12°C-14°C and drop to 6°C-8°C. This time of the year is pretty cold for camping.